le717/webring/README.md

 <!-- Create an area to display the webring -->
 <section id="webring-embed-area">
   <noscript>
-    The webring could not be loaded because your browser doesn't support running JavaScript.
+    The webring could not be loaded because your browser doesn't support JavaScript.
   </noscript>
 </section>